List of Only Fools and Horses characters: June Snell

+Chris

+Chris (Tony Marshall) is a friend of Rodney and Mickey Pearce, first seen in Dates.
+He also appears in Rodney Come Home and in the dream sequence at the start of Mother Nature's Son.

 Barmaids

 Throughout the run of Only Fools and Horses, there were various barmaids employed at the Nag's Head.
 Aside from Nerys, they only filled relatively minor roles, speaking only the occasional one-liner or flirting with Del.